Market

 h) With respect to the adequacy of the internal financial controls with reference to standalone financial statements of the Company and the operating effectiveness of such controls, refer to our separate Report in “Annexure B”.

-i) With respect to the other matters to be included in the Auditor’s Report in accordance with the requirements of section 197(16) of the Act, as amended, in our opinion and to the best of our information and according to the explanations given to us, the Company has not paid any remuneration to its directors during the year.
+i) With respect to the other matters to be included in the Auditor’s Report in accordance with the requirements of Section 197(16) of the Act, as amended, in our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of Section 197 of the Act.

 j) With respect to the other matters to be included in the Auditor’s Report in accordance with Rule 11 of the Rules, in our opinion and to the best of our information and according to the explanations given to us:

 i.
-The Company does not have pending litigations that affect its financial position in its Standalone Financial Statements except for the matter described in note 38 of standalone financial statements;
+The Company does not have any pending litigations which would materially affect its financial position in its standalone financial statements;

 ii.
 The Company has made a provision, as required under the applicable law or accounting standards, for material foreseeable losses, if any, on long-term contracts including derivative contracts.